-The draft curriculum addresses core GCE learning within the socio-emotional dimension of learning through organizing ideas such as "overcoming ignorance and prejudice" and "[recognizing] our common humanity and dignity" (Alberta Education, 2021, p.3).
-For example, kindergarten students are asked to explore how rules or expectations "contribute to a sense of belonging to family, community or the wider world," while grade 6 students are required to study various religious traditions to "[learn] about what other people believe and what their religions mean in their daily life" (2021, p.33).
-However, there are no opportunities for students to learn or reflect upon their personal roles and responsibilities as global citizens, or on Canada's roles and responsibilities in a globalized world.
+The draft curriculum includes some opportunities for socio-emotional learning through organizing ideas such as "overcoming ignorance and prejudice" and "[recognizing] our common humanity and dignity" (Alberta Education, 2021, p.3).
+Specifically, kindergarten students are asked to explore how rules or expectations "contribute to a sense of belonging to family, community or the wider world," while grade 6 students are required to study various religious traditions to "[learn] about what other people believe and what their religions mean in their daily life" (2021, p.33).
+However, there is no clear direction for students to learn or reflect upon their personal roles and responsibilities as global citizens, or on Canada's roles and responsibilities in a globalized world.

-In the draft curriculum, there is little opportunity for discussion, reflection, or dialogue to build cross-cultural understanding.
-Similarly, there are limited opportunities for students to learn about, or develop empathy, solidarity, and understanding with those living outside of North America, especially those living in low-income settings, in a similar way that grade 3 students learn about the quality of life in India, Tunisia, Ukraine, and Peru in the current Social Studies Program of Study.
+On a similar note, there is not much opportunity for discussion, reflection, or dialogue to build crosscultural understanding, and limited possibilities for students to learn about, or develop empathy, solidarity, and understanding with those living outside of North America, especially those living in lowincome settings.
+Grade 3 students learn about the quality of life in India, Tunisia, Ukraine, and Peru in the current Social Studies Program of Study.